Can I bring my dog to Park City? What about leash laws? Where can I stay, eat, and play with my four-legged friend?

 While there are several outdoor venues for dogs to enjoy in the Park City area, two parks in particular stand out for top-notch frolics.
 The Willow Creek Dog Park offers plenty of space to run in addition to a 1-acre puppy pond.
 Aquatically inclined pets can’t get enough of this popular spot.
 There are benches for the bipeds in addition to a generous green space and a little pier perfect for diving into the drink.
 If your pet needs a few miles to trail to get the wiggles out, the relatively new Run-A-Muk Trail and Off-Leash Area provides a little more than two miles of fenced trail in addition to open space covering approximately 43 acres just off Millennium Trail below the Utah Olympic Park.

 If you are interested in bringing your best four-legged friend along for a Park City vacation, there are a number of popular hotels and resorts that are more than happy to accommodate a canine guest.
+Check out our “10 Best Pet Friendly Hotels in Park City” page for details.
 For those on a budget, the Best Western Plus Landmark Inn and the Holiday Inn Express Hotel and Suites charge very reasonable pet fees.
 More luxurious options are available at plush destinations like Montage Deer Valley and The St. Regis Deer Valley.
 No matter your budget, there is a place for your pup when you visit Park City.

 Dining with Dogs